fireship-io/fireship.io/README.md

 The monorepo is organized into five sub-projects.

 1. `hugo` - Static Site Generator.
-This is where the content lives
+This is where the content lives.
-2. `design` - Theme & CSS
+2. `design` - Theme & CSS.
-3. `components` - Angular Elements Web Components
+3. `components` - Angular Elements Web Components.
-4. `functions` - Firebase Cloud Functions Serverless Backend
+4. `functions` - Firebase Cloud Functions Serverless Backend.
-5. `cypress` - End-to-End & Integration Specs
+5. `cypress` - End-to-End & Integration Specs.

 ## Running the Site